 There are four categories to the 2018 MIPS program: quality, promoting interoperability (formerly advancing care information), improvement activities, and the cost category.
 Though seemingly new to the program for 2018, the cost performance category was being tracked in 2017.
 However, it did not contribute to your MIPS score.
 This year the cost category will be scored and is worth 10 percent of your final score.

-Capturing data via Medicare claims illustrates a deeper picture of the quality of care a patient is receiving.
+The cost category score is determined solely from data from Medicare claims.
+Data from Medicare claims can be used to better measure the quality of patient care.
 After all, the goal of the MIPS program is to increase the quality of care (and its purported outcomes) while being vigilant of our spending.
 According to CMS, claims data can be used to identify events such as readmissions, complications, and hospitalizations that would not otherwise be readily available through typical MIPS reporting.
 Moreover, this insightful data requires no extra reporting burden on behalf of the clinician and/or practice; CMS will use Medicare claims to calculate the category score.

 What you will be scored on:

 For performance year 2018, clinicians’ cost performance is based on two measures: 1.
 Total Per Capita Cost (TPCC) and 2.
 Medicare Spending Per Beneficiary (MSPB).